morethancertified/cm86ex7cp00jcmm03ij0hoz4o/README.md

 > **Note:** If the `terraform validate` command fails, all tasks in the lab will fail!

 1\.
 Create a `locals.tf` file with the necessary `locals` data structure to store the needed information.
 2\.
-Create the GitHub repository resource and reference the items in the data structure as needed.
+Create the AWS VPC resource and reference the items in the data structure as needed.
 3\.
-Create the GitHub branch and reference the items in the data structure as needed.
+Create the AWS subnet and reference the items in the data structure as needed.
 4\.
 Use `for_each` to create all necessary resources defined in `locals.tf` while only defining each resource once in `main.tf`
 5\.
-The `locals` block should have a `repos` map that contains the repository information.
+The `locals` block should have a `vpcs` map that contains the VPC information.
-6.Within the `repos` map, there should be the repo names, `infra-dev` and `infra-prod`
+6\.
+Within the `vpcs` map, there should be the VPC names, `infra-dev` and `infra-prod`
 7\.
-Each repo name should have a nested map for the rest of the information.
-You will need the `description`, `auto_init`, `visibility`, `gitignore_template`, and `branch_name` information in each map.
+Each VPC name should have a nested map for the rest of the information.
+You will need the `description`, `cidr_block`, `instance_tenancy`, `enable_dns_support`, `subnet_cidr`, and `availability_zone` information in each map.

 **Implementation Notes:**

 Feel free to use code from previous labs.
-The values aren’t as important as the concepts.
-Remember, don’t use a `name` attribute in the locals block.
-Instead, each repository should have the name of the repository set as the key that represents that collection of repository information.
+The values aren't as important as the concepts.
+Remember, don't use a `name` attribute in the locals block.
+Instead, each VPC should have the name of the VPC set as the key that represents that collection of VPC information.

-- <a href="https://registry.terraform.io/providers/integrations/github/latest/docs" target="_blank">GitHub Provider Documentation</a>
+- <a href="https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc" target="_blank">AWS VPC Resource Documentation</a>
 - <a href="https://developer.hashicorp.com/terraform/language/values/locals" target="_blank">Local Values Guide</a>
 - <a href="https://developer.hashicorp.com/terraform/language/meta-arguments/for_each" target="_blank">for_each Meta-Argument</a>